kartikay89/Name-to-Coordinates/README.md

 # Name-to-Coordinates
-Fetching coordinates when given names in python
+This is a very short code written in python that will fetch coordinates when passed a name belonging to any area in the map.